superfly/docs/reference/fly-launch.html.md

 The first deployment has finished!

-I haven't explicitly configured [process groups](/docs/apps/processes/), so my app gets two Machine assigned to the default `app` process.
+I haven't explicitly configured [process groups](/docs/apps/processes/), so my app gets two Machines assigned to the default `app` process.
 With `fly status`, I can see the Machines:

 ```cmd
 fly status